 Beacon Hill Park is a great place to spend an afternoon with friends, family or alone.
-Meander down one of the many trails leading through gardens, ponds and forests towards the open fields, reaching the western edge of Canada.
+Meander down one of the many trails leading through gardens, ponds and forests towards the open fields, reaching the shores of the west coast and the ‘0’ mile marker of the Trans Canada Highway.

 Goodacre Lake is one of the most beautiful stops within Beacon Hill Park.
 The trees around the lake provide a lush green barrier that enhances its beauty and provides shade for those who want to enjoy one of life’s simple pleasures.